rheiland/test_param_sweep/PhysiCell-1.14.2/README.md

 run_it foobar
 ```

-Running them should result in a `/run1` and `/run2` output directories
+Running them should result in a `/run1` and `/run2` output directories.
+Note: `project` is the binary executable created when you ran `make` for this repo.
+If you are on Windows, it would be `project.exe` and, honestly, I've not tested the `params_run.py` script on Windows.
 ```
 (base) M1P~/git/test_param_sweep/PhysiCell-1.14.2$ python params_run.py project params_run.txt
 ```